dhayanesh/Face-Detection/README.md

 # Face-Detection
-Code for Face Detection project in Python!
+Code for Face Detection in Python!